Skip to content

 By wind (anemophilia)

-Anemophilia is also a form of cross-pollination.
+Anemophily is also cross-pollination.
 However, countless plants are fertilized without animal involvement - namely by the wind.
-This blows the pollen from plant to plant.
+The wind blows the pollen from plant to plant.
 This works because wind-blooming plants Oodles of pollen and thus have a high probability of cross-pollination.
-Ultimately, the large amount of pollen also leads to Allergies.
+Finally, the large number of pollen in many people also leads to Allergies.

 e.g. grasses, stinging nettle and pine